rgirodon/NotificationEngine/README.md

 Many configurations options are not developped yet.

 ## Settings
-This application needs to have a mongoDB database running and can be ran on a glassfish 3.1 server.
+This application needs to have a mongoDB database running on port 27017 and can be ran on a glassfish 3.1 server.

-The database have to be named notificationengine with 3 collections: rawnotifications, decoratednotifications and subscriptions.
+The database has to be named notificationengine with 3 collections: rawnotifications, decoratednotifications and subscriptions.